 Students will develop a good understanding of three-dimensional vectors, the geometry of space.
 Students will acquire basic skills needed to apply integration techniques to solve a wide range of integration problems.
 Students will develop a basic understanding of infinite series and their applications.
-Evaluation of students will be determined by in-Class presentation, quizzes, homework and test.
+Evaluation of students will be determined by homework, quizzes, and tests.